plastilinn/docs/pages/sections/Experiments.md

 ## 📹 Internet info and videos
 🤖 [Search info and videos about Experiments using AI](https://www.perplexity.ai/search?q=videos+about+Experiments:+Experiments+are+tests+or+trials+designed+to+validate+assumptions+and+hypotheses+about+a+business+model's+value+proposition,+customer+segments,+and+revenue+streams.
-)&
+)

 ## 📰 Content type (#experiment)
-Content is of type text and uses the following tags: #experiment
+Content is of type list and uses the following tags: #experiment